singulari/PLANNERLY/README.md

 Enrolment and Distribution: available modules are same as those provided in the data lake module enrolment csv file

-Recommendation: available modules are mocked up in the data folder
+Recommendation: available modules are mocked up in the data folder Recommendations.csv